PDFs by language

 Imaging tests: These tests take pictures of the inside of your body.
-There are many kinds of imaging tests, like CT and MRI scans.
+There are many kinds of imaging tests, like x-rays, and CT and MRI scans.
 They are sometimes done to look for infections or other problems rather than to look for the leukemia.
 Ask your doctor what imaging tests you many need.

 Questions to ask the doctor

 AML is not just one disease.
 It is grouped into different types, based mainly on: